YU-JAN/portfolio/finalproject.md

 I got to talk with some uber and Lyft drivers before and learned about many challenges rideshare drivers might encounter, such as safety and benefits.
 While reading posts from a Facebook ground called ["Women Uber Drivers & Women Lyft Drivers"](https://www.facebook.com/groups/1065540300147658) I was impressed by many unreasonable issues that happened around female drivers.
 My intention for this final presentation is to tell a story and draw everyone's attention to this minority gig worker group.

-//Note: I changed the topic in phase two; the original one was the gender income gap.
+//Note: I changed the topic in the phase two; the original one was the gender income gap.
 Instead of making an effort on a generic and well-known topic (which is also essential), I decided to go with a more specific case with some income gap data to support my story.

 # Part I